erpc-io/eRPC/NOTES.md

    packet loss detection code in the event loop.
  * Handle MsgBuffer allocation failures in eRPC.
  * Create session objects from a hugepage-backed pool to reduce TLB misses.
- * The first packet size limit should be much smaller than MTU to improve RTT measurement accuracy (e.g., it could be around 256 bytes).
+ * The first packet size limit could be smaller than MTU to improve RTT measurement accuracy (e.g., it could be around 256 bytes).
 This will need many changes, mostly to code that uses TTr::kMaxDataPerPkt.
    * We must ensure that a small response message packet or a credit return